Frequently Asked Questions

 - Advocate® People’s Rescue Story

-Who can submit a nomination for award categories 1 – 5?
+Who can submit an entry for award categories 1 – 6?

-Entry is by rehoming organisation self-nomination.
-The entrant is the individual submitting a nomination on behalf of the rehoming organisation.
-The entrant must be a representative of the rehoming organisation (eg a manager or senior employee/volunteer at your rehoming organisation) who has sufficient knowledge of its operations.
+Entry is by self-nomination.
+The entrant is the individual submitting a nomination on behalf of your organisation.
+The entrant must be a representative of the rehoming organisation (eg a manager or senior employee/volunteer at your organisation) who has sufficient knowledge of its operations.
 The entrant must be an Australian resident aged 18 years or older.

-Who can submit a nomination for award category 6, Volunteer of the Year?
+Who can submit an entry for award category 7, Volunteer of the Year?

 The person nominating a volunteer for this award is the Entrant.
-The Entrant must have sufficient knowledge of the rehoming organisation’s operations including volunteers (eg a manager or senior employee or volunteer).
+The Entrant should be a manager or senior employee/volunteer who has sufficient knowledge of the your rehoming organisation’s operations including your volunteer program.
 The Entrant must be an Australian resident 18 years and over.
 The nominated volunteer must be 18 years and over.
-Both the entrant and the volunteer must have been working at the rehoming organisation for 12 months as at 1st of July 2018.
+Both the entrant and the volunteer must have been working at the rehoming organisation for 12 months as of 1 May 2019.
 Self-nomination by the volunteer will be ineligible.

-Not for profit rescue group or animal shelter or council run animal shelter located in Australia that is at least 12 months old as at 1st of July 2018.
+Rescue groups or animal shelters that can demonstrate a Not for Profit purpose or council run animal shelters located in Australia – at least 12 months old as of 1 May 2019.

 Who is eligible to win the Volunteer of the Year award?

-A volunteer worker at a not for profit rescue group, animal shelter or council run animal shelter for at least 12 months as at 1st of July 2018.
+A volunteer worker at a Not for Profit rescue group or animal shelter or a council run animal shelter for at least 12 months as of 1 May 2019.

 Who is eligible to win the Advocate® People’s Rescue Story?